caraya/gulp-starter-2021/src/md-content/third-party-content.md

 # Dealing with third party libraries

-Third party content is useful but sometimes it's really hard for me to understand what it does and decide how to use it.

 In [Do you know where your third parties are going?](https://publishing-project.rivendellweb.net/do-you-know-where-your-third-parties-are-going/) we discussed part of the problem: How to measure the additional impact these scripts have on our site's performance when they add more scripts that may block rendering?

 This post will cover some additional concerns I have with third party scripts.

 We need to evaluate third party libraries for use in our applications.
-This doesn't mean to only look at the code and decide which one you like best but it also means to test the code in your application and see which library or framework works best in your specific situation.
+This doesn't mean to only look at the code and decide which one you like best but it also means to test the code in your application and see which library or script works best in your specific situation.

 The first example that came to mind is date/time manipulation and [moment.js](https://momentjs.com/) versus [date.fns](https://date-fns.org/).
 There are many comparisons between the two and with many other date/time manipulation libraries.